Financial Aid Outreach Coordinator

 Position: Full-Time, Categorically-Funded, 12-months per year

 Starting date: As soon as possible upon completion of the search process.

-Work Schedule: Monday – Friday with occasional evenings and weekends required.
+Work Schedule: Monday - Friday, some evenings and weekends are required.

 Persons with disabilities who require reasonable accommodation to complete the employment process must notify Employment Services no later than the closing date of the announcement.
 The successful applicant will be required to provide proof of authorization to work in the U.S. All interviewing costs incurred by applicant are the responsibility of the applicant.

 For more information about our application process contact: